 Questions And Answers

-What exactly is Search & Rescue?
+What exactly is Wilderness Rescue?
 What do we do?
 How often do we deploy?
 Are we law enforcement?
 Do we get paid?
 These are among the more common questions we get asked frequently.

 So – we created this FAQ to give you some answers.

 What exactly do we do?
 We are a team of highly trained volunteers who are ready to help whenever and wherever or help is requested.
-We are a State of New Mexico recognized Search&Rescue organization, but we also provide assistance within our area.
+We are a non-governmental Wilderness Rescue organization, but we also provide assistance within our area.
 We are part of the HOME coalition providing help to the underserved parts of our community.
 We have the training, equipment, vehicles and tools to get things done – in the wilderness or in our city streets.
 We also provide a variety of FREE trainings to anyone interested: American Heart Association CPR/AED, Stop The Bleed, uAV/Drone training, GPRS radio information.

-What is Search & Rescue?
-Whenever somebody requires assistance in the wilderness, or if a person doesn’t make it home in time, Search & Rescue is called up and we go out, locate the subject and render assistance.
-We work under the supervision of the New Mexico State Police but we are not law enforcement.
-We are never deployed to locate fugitives from justice or to deal with criminals.
-That is not our job.
+What is Wilderness Rescue?
+Whenever somebody requires assistance in the wilderness, or if a person doesn’t make it home in time, we may be called to assist.
+If possible, we go out and render assistance.
+We work as an independent agency and we are not law enforcement or related to any governmental organization.

 How often do you go out on missions?
 That very much depends.
 Sometimes we have two or three mission a month, sometimes we don’t have any missions in half a year.
 But we are always prepared and ready to deploy.
 And we stand ready to support our communities whenever our help is requested.